Economic & Financial Statecraft Program

 Click for more

-These kinds of transactions and projects, business that has traditionally been viewed as benign and even desirable, now carry strategic implications that PSSI’s Economic and Financial Threat Program intends to help illuminate.
+These kinds of transactions and projects, business that has traditionally been viewed as benign and even desirable, now carry strategic implications that PSSI’s Economic & Financial Statecraft Program intends to help illuminate.
 Specifically, this Program aims to improve national and economic security through cutting-edge empirical research into Chinese and Russian transactions and entities implicated by this area of risk and by working to build consensus around new E&F principles within the Western security community.

-The principal goals of PSSI’s E&F Threat Program are to prevent the state-managed economies of our adversaries from using – and abusing – the open international financial and trading systems for malevolent purposes.
+The principal goals of PSSI’s E&F Statecraft Program are to prevent the state-managed economies of our adversaries from using – and abusing – the open international financial and trading systems for malevolent purposes.
 It also seeks to ensure that the U.S. and other Western capital markets are no longer exploited by China and Russia – to the tune of trillions of dollars over the past several years – to fund their corporate "bad actors" and activities inimical to vital U.S. and Western security interests and human rights values.

 Countering Chinese and Russian efforts to convert economic and financial dependencies on the part of other nations into strategic and political leverage, while maintaining the West’s commitment in the E&F portfolio to democracy, high ethical standards, rigorous accountability, sound corporate governance and intensified security-minded diligence regarding securities transactions are emerging as key challenges of our time.
-PSSI’s E&F Threat Program exists to aid and equip Western policy-makers to meet these emerging challenges head on.
+PSSI’s E&F Statecraft Program exists to aid and equip Western policy-makers to meet these emerging challenges head on.

 - Energy Security in Central and Eastern Europe and the Operations of Russian State-Owned Energy Enterprises